Philippine Revolution: First Philippine Republic

 Elections were held by the revolutionary government between June and September 10, resulting in the seating of a legislature known as the Malolos Congress.
 This followed the recommendations of the decree that established the revolutionary government, and the Congreso Revolucionario (Revolutionary Congress) was assembled at Barasoain Church in Malolos, Bulacan on September 15.
 All of the delegates to the congress were from the ilustrado class.
 Mabini objected to the call for a constitutional assembly; when he did not succeed, he drafted a constitution of his own, which also failed.
 A draft by an ilustrado lawyer, Felipe Calderón y Roca, was instead presented, and this became the framework upon which the assembly drafted the first constitution, the Malolos Constitution.
 On November 29, the assembly, now popularly called the Malolos Congress, finished the draft.
 However, Aguinaldo, who always placed Mabini in high esteem and heeded most of his advice, refused to sign the draft when the latter objected.
 On January 21, 1899, after some modifications were made to suit Mabini's arguments, the constitution was finally approved by the Congress and signed by Aguinaldo.
 Two days later, the Philippine Republic (also called the First Republic and Malolos Republic) was established in Malolos with Emilio Aguinaldo as president.
+Its finalized constitution includes an article essentially authorizing the president to rule by decree, "while the country needs to fight for its independence".
+Two days later, the Philippine Republic (also called the First Republic and Malolos Republic) was established in Malolos with Emilio Aguinaldo as president.